larntz/devops-practical/README.md

 ### build steps

-Once the prerequisites are met the entire system can be built using the three commands below.
+Once the prerequisites are met the entire system can be built using the commands below.

 1. create the vm image with packer.
-  - `packer build packer/debian.json`
+    ```
+    packer build packer/debian.json
+    ```
 1. deploy vm infrastructure using terraform
+    ```
+    terraform -chdir=terraform/ init
-  - `terraform -chdir=terraform/ apply -auto-approve`
+    terraform -chdir=terraform/ apply -auto-approve
+    ```
 1. use ansible to configure loadblancer, kubespray vars, and install cert-manager, ingress-nginx, mongodb, and our devops-practical swimapp.
+    ```
-  - `ansible-playbook -i cluster-hosts ansible-playbooks/configure-cluster.yaml`
+    ansible-playbook -i cluster-hosts ansible-playbooks/configure-cluster.yaml
+    ```

 ### access cluster and validation

+After the cluster has been deployed and configured the admin kubeconfig file will be located in `ansible-playbooks/kubespray/kubeconfig/admin.conf`.

+---

+---

 ---